jsogard/kata-pencil-durability/README.md

 ```
 and it should tell you where the jar it created is.
 I'm not super familiar with Maven, so if there are problems, just let me know.
 I porbably just screwed up the gitignore or something.

-### Who is the glorious programmer that made this?
-Just me, it's no biggie.
-Oh oops, looks like I accidentally dropped my resume in this folder!
-Silly me...